 The challenge with prevention trials is you don’t get a firm endpoint.
 Once you’ve enrolled everybody, you have to wait until enough patients either develop diabetes or don’t, to have statistical power to say that the therapeutic either worked or did not.
 That’s why it took almost nine years to get the final result from that trial.
 Fortunately, in this case, what we saw was the patients who received Teplizumab, experienced about a two-to-three year on average delay in progression to type 1 diabetes.

 The next step is to determine where we can go with the drugs.
 The company is working to see if they can get it fast-tracked and approved and possibly on the market as soon as the summer.
 It’ll really be paradigm shifting for the field because then you can start talking about having an FDA-approved immunotherapeutic for treating type 1.
 You could argue this is the first meaningfully different therapy for type 1 diabetes since the discovery of insulin.
 Everything else is just management really.

 To learn more about clinical research into Teplizumab underway, CLICK HERE.

 This content was produced as part of a partnership between Beyond Type 1 and Provention Bio.
+Provention Bio is an active partner of Beyond Type 1 at the time of publication.
 Beyond Type 1 maintains full editorial control of all content published on our platforms.